wmbenedetto/brightline.js/README.md

 <div>Brad Pitt</div>
 ```

-## Examples

-To view a live example, visit http://demos.wmbenedetto.com/brightline.js/examples

-View the source to see how it was done.

-* Brightline.js is included at the top of the page.
-* There's an inline template wrapped in an `x-brightline-template` script tag.
-* The JavaScript at the bottom of the page uses every available Brightline API.
-* Open the browser console and you'll see debug logging that shows you what Brightline is doing under the hood as it renders the template.

-Alternately, clone this repo and look at the `examples` directory.
-You'll find an index.html file.
-Open it in a browser to see the rendered template.

 ## Template syntax

 Brightline templates are incredibly, delightfully simple.
 There are only two main concepts: *variables* and *blocks*.
 That's it.